 Mouthfeel: Medium to medium-full body.
 Low to moderate carbonation.
 No astringency with a sweet and tart finish.

 Overall Impression: A malty, fruity, aged, somewhat sour Belgian-style brown ale.

 History: An "old ale" tradition, indigenous to East Flanders, typified by the products of the Liefman brewery (now owned by Riva), which has roots back to the 1600s.
 Historically brewed as a "provision beer" that would develop some sourness as it aged.
 These beers were typically more sour than current commercial examples.
-While Flanders red beers are aged in oak, the brown beers are not.
+While Flanders red beers are aged in oak, the brown beers are warm aged in stainless steel.

 Comments: Long aging and blending of young and aged beer may occur, adding smoothness and complexity and balancing any harsh, sour character.
 A deeper malt character distinguishes these beers from Flanders red ales.
 This style was designed to lay down so examples with a moderate aged character are considered superior to younger examples.
 As in fruit lambics, Oud Bruin can be used as a base for fruit-flavoured beers such as kriek (cherries) or frambozen (raspberries), though these should be entered in the classic-style fruit beer category.
 The Oud Bruin is less acetic and maltier than a Flanders Red, and the fruity flavours are more malt-oriented.

-Ingredients: A base of Pils malt with judicious amounts of crystal malt and a tiny bit of black or roast malt.
-Low alpha acid continental or British hops are typical (avoid high alpha or distinctive American hops).
-Saccharomyces and Lactobacillus (and acetobacters) contribute to the fermentation and eventual flavour.
+Ingredients: A base of Pils malt with judicious amounts of dark cara malts and a tiny bit of black or roast malt.
+Often includes maize.
+Low alpha acid continental are typical (avoid high alpha or distinctive American hops).
+Saccharomyces and Lactobacillus (and acetobacter) contribute to the fermentation and eventual flavour.
 Lactobacillus reacts poorly to elevated levels of alcohol.
 A sour mash or acidulated malt may also be used to develop the sour character without introducing Lactobacillus.
 Water high in carbonates is typical of its home region and will buffer the acidity of darker malts and the lactic sourness.
 Magnesium in the water accentuates the sourness.

-OG FG IBUs ABV

-1043-1077 1012-1016 15-25 4-8%

-Commercial Examples: Liefman's Goudenband, Liefman's

-Odnar, Liefman's Oud Bruin, Ichtegem Old Brown
+Commercial Examples: Liefman's Goudenband, Liefman's Odnar, Liefman's Oud Bruin, Ichtegem Old Brown, Riva Vondel